Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Information Theory for Traceability

-\textbf{Software Information Transmission.} Probability theory and \textit{information theory} are two important frameworks that form the basis of unsupervised interpretability for software traceability.
-In particular, information theory helps us quantify the amount of information present in software corpora.
-The software information content can be viewed as the \textit{degree of surprise} on learning the value of a single artifact $x$, a discrete random variable.
-We receive more information for a less probable event than a more probable one.
-Consequently, a measure of software information content relies on a probability distribution $p(x)$.
-This measure is a monotonic function $h(x)$ of the probability $p(x)$ that expresses the information content based on the logarithm $h(x) = -log_2p(x)$.
-Note that the higher $p(x)$ (\ie more frequent), the lower the information content.
-Since the information, in this case, has been defined in terms of logarithms to the base of 2, the units of $h(x)$ are \textit{bits} (\ie binary digits $\mathcal{B}$).
-Otherwise, if the information content is expressed in natural logarithms, the units are now in \textit{nats}~\cite{bishop_deep_2024}.
+Probability theory and \textit{information theory} provide the foundation on which we build unsupervised interpretability for software traceability.
+Information theory, in particular, lets us quantify the amount of information present in software corpora.
+Intuitively, the information content of a software artifact reflects its \textit{degree of novelty}: observing the value of a discrete random variable $x$ is more informative when $x$ is improbable than when it is expected.
+The content therefore depends on the underlying probability distribution $p(x)$ through a monotonic function $h(x) = -\log_2 p(x)$.
+Higher $p(x)$ (\ie more frequent values) yields lower information.
+Units of $h(x)$ are \textit{bits} (\ie binary digits $\bits$) when the logarithm is taken in base two, and \textit{nats}~\cite{bishop_deep_2024} when expressed in natural logarithms.

-Artifacts are sequential-based structures (\eg code, requirements, tests) that capture information outcomes from different software data generation processes (\eg programming, eliciting, managing).
-We can monitor how much information is received when we observe a specific value for the variable $x$.
-The artifacts can naively be represented as the relative frequency of tokens $t$ contained in a sequence.
-The frequency of those tokens produces a probabilistic distribution $p(x=t_i) = t_i/|t|$, where $t_i$ is the count for a specific token in a vocabulary $\mathbf{v}$ and $|t|$ is the number of tokens in a sequence.
-Now consider that a source (\ie sender) wants to transmit the artifact value $x$ to a target (\ie receiver).
-The average amount of software information, which is transmitted in the process, reflects the expectation of $h(\cdot)$ with respect to the distribution $p(\cdot)$:

-\equref{eq:entropy} is a quantity named \textit{entropy} of the random variable $x$.
-Therefore, we say that a software engineering process can generate an amount $m$ bits of sequence-based artifact.
+Software artifacts (\eg code, requirements, tests) are sequence-based structures that record the outputs of distinct generation processes such as programming, requirements elicitation, or issue management.
+By observing specific values of $x$, we can monitor how much information is transmitted.
+A first-order representation treats an artifact as the relative frequency of its tokens $t$: $p(x = t_i) = t_i/|t|$, where $t_i$ is the count of token $i$ in vocabulary $\mathbf{v}$ and $|t|$ is the sequence length.
+Letting a source (\ie sender) transmit artifact $x$ to a target (\ie receiver), the expected information content is the \textit{entropy} of $x$: $H[x] = -\sum_x p(x) \log_2 p(x)$.
+A software engineering process can thus be characterized as producing artifacts carrying $m$ bits of sequence-based information.